dotnet/source-build/Documentation/auto-dependency-flow/README.md

 For source builds, upgrading TFMs allows the repos to avoid depending on old package versions.
 They would also need to be built from source.

+The [`p:DotNetSourceBuildTargetFrameworkPropsPath`](api.md#pdotnetsourcebuildtargetframeworkpropspathpath) API is used during source builds to pass the TFM being built.

 ## Upgrading all tooling dependencies we build to the latest
 This is *required* for build from source to satisfy bootstrapping requirements, and *desired* (mildly) for product builds in order to dogfood.